davidson-engineering/python-config-loader/README.md

 # python-config-loader
-## A module to load user configuration files from multiple formats, with support for default configurations.
+## A tool to load user configuration files from multiple formats, with support for default configurations.

 The `ConfigLoader` class is designed to handle configurations in multiple file formats (JSON, YAML, TOML).
 It allows you to merge configuration files, and optionally, you can provide a default configuration for each file.